National Government (1937–1939)

 The National Government of 1937–1939 was formed by Neville Chamberlain on his appointment as Prime Minister of the United Kingdom by King George VI.
 He succeeded Stanley Baldwin, who announced his resignation following the coronation of the King and Queen in May 1937.

 As a National Government it contained members of the Conservative Party, Liberal Nationals and National Labour, as well as a number of individuals who belonged to no political party.
 In September 1939, Chamberlain requested the formal resignations of all his colleagues, reconstructing the government in order to better confront Nazi Germany in the Second World War.

 Policies

 Foreign policy

-Chamberlain is best known for his appeasement policy, and in particular for his signing of the Munich Agreement in 1938, conceding the Sudetenland region of Czechoslovakia to Germany.
+Chamberlain is best known for his appeasement policy, and in particular for his signing of the Munich Agreement in 1938, conceding the Sudetenland region of Czechoslovakia to the Nazi regime.
 He said it brought "peace in our time" and was widely applauded.
 He also stepped up Britain's rearmament program, and worked closely with France.
-When in 1939 Hitler continued his aggression, taking over the rest of Czechoslovakia and threatening Poland, Chamberlain pledged to defend Poland's independence if the latter were attacked.
-Britain and France declared war when Germany attacked Poland in September 1939.
+When in 1939 Hitler continued his aggression, taking over the rest of Czechoslovakia on 15 March 1939 and threatening Poland, Chamberlain pledged to defend Poland's independence if the latter were attacked.
+Britain and France declared war two days after the Nazi regime had begun to invade Poland on 1 September 1939.